 How much to spend on birthday presents for your child's friends is a common question parents have.
 You don't want to appear too cheap or like you don't care about the birthday boy or girl but you don't want to dip into your child's college fund every time a party invitation arrives in your mailbox.
-Pick the top kids' birthday presents when you're on a tight budget.
+From those children you barely know to your child's BFF, find the best kids' birthday presents when you're on a tight budget.

 It never fails.
 Your kids meet a new playmate on the playground and your child is instantly invited to this new pal's birthday party.
 Or, you'll receive a party invitation from a kid down the street your child only sees a couple of times a year.
 Now you've got a handful of acquaintances your child barely knows that you have to buy presents for and your piggy bank wasn't expecting that.